|

 application for a pension under the Act of Congress of June 7, 1832, attaching his commission signed by Ben.
 Harrison,

 Governor of Virginia.
-But, when the date of his commission was questioned, President Andrew "Old Hickory" Jackson wrote from The Hermitage and stated that he had known Colonel Robert Love since the fall of 1784 and further declared:
+But, when the date of his commission was questioned, President Andrew Jackson wrote from The Hermitage and stated that he had known Colonel Robert Love since the fall of 1784 and further affirmed,

-I sincerely regret to find from the contents of your letter the treatment which that worthy man & patriot, Col. Robert
+sincerely regret to find from the contents of your letter the treatment which that worthy man & patriot, Col. Robert Love,

 than Col. Robert Love, with all men and with all parties, although himself a uniform democratic Republican, and that no man

-of Haywood County, North Carolina, filed an affidavit to the effect that the date of the commission was 1781 or 1782.
+Haywood County, North Carolina, would file an affidavit to the effect that the date of the commission was 1781 or 1782.
 Colonel

-Robert Love was subsequently granted the pension.
-(State
+Robert Love was then granted his pension.
+State Colonial Records,

-Colonial Records, Vol. xxii, p.74; Colonel Robert Love Papers-Matthew D. Parker Private Collection)
+Vol. xxii, p.74, and Colonel Robert Love Papers-Matthew D. Parker Private Collection.

 Colonel Robert